 Part of the TAO Expedition, the TAO Women’s Association is an adventure tour company in the Philippines that puts high a priority on sustainability.
 The association trains and employs local women to produce many of the things needed for the camps and the tours: from sewing mattress and pillow covers for the camps, to cook food for the tourists and guides at the TAO base camp.
 This gives local women an opportunity to earn money while staying close to their families.

 Making a purchase through social-impact companies can make a difference.
 The eco-friendly Ruby Cup sells menstrual cups on a “buy one — give one” model.
 For each cup they sell — they donate one to a girl or woman without access to menstrual care products.

 “Bit by bit, I became more independent.
 I started working with a loan from the microfinance agency Promujer (“Pro Woman”).
 I used it to buy my first machine and began producing my own pieces of pottery.
 I ended up paying off one loan and requesting another.
 Each loan was invested in the business.
 That way, I began to create an artisan’s workshop.
 It took six years for my dream of having my own business become a reality.”
 Francis Gutiérrez Cano, a potter based in Nicaragua about the benefits of microfinance.

 Womentum is a microlending organization, on a pay-it-forward model.
 All the money that they raise on the Womentum platform is a donation, not a loan like other organizations.
 When women entrepreneurs turn a profit, they pay it forward and give money to someone else in their community to start a business.
 The Womentum goal is to build communities of women supporting women.

-Now you have many options to choose from, you can show support in any day of the year.
+Now you have many options to choose from that you can show support for any day of the year.
 Empowering women can bring ecological, economic, and cultural sustainable change that is critical today.
 The road towards gender equality may be a long one — but it is also filled with opportunity.